Skye-XD/desktop-icons-ng/README.md

 Application was rewritten, cleaned up and restructured completely and several new classes added for cleaner mantainance.

+UPDATE October 2025

+Uses Libretranslate to automatically translate into multiple languages.

 ## Features and Fixes

 New Features and fixes are listed in [FEATURES.md](https://gitlab.com/smedius/desktop-icons-ng/-/blob/main/FEATURES.md?ref_type=heads) in this folder.